 The IASC envisages initiatives that have the potential to make a legal and practical impact beyond the framework of the IPBA.
 At the same time, the IASC is to serve as a forum for IPBA membership to discuss and explore some of the relevant core topics of investment arbitration.
 This can be done at Annual Meetings and Conferences or IPBA Arbitration Days, through self-standing events and webinars, and by way of specific newsletters (either within the IASC or through the IPBA Journal).

 The IASC is the first sub-committee of the IPBA, formed under the auspices of the Dispute Resolution & Arbitration Committee (DRAC).
 The IASC conducted its inaugural virtual event on September 28, 2020 in association with the International Centre for Settlement of Investment Disputes (ICSID) and the United Nations Commission on International Trade Law (UNCITRAL).
-The event will feature a discussion on the recently released "Draft Code of Conduct for Adjudicators in Investor State Dispute Settlement" (Draft Code) with prominent speakers from private practice, government and the institutions.
+The event featured a discussion on the recently released "Draft Code of Conduct for Adjudicators in Investor State Dispute Settlement" (Draft Code) with prominent speakers from private practice, government and the institutions.
 The video can be viewed here: